-Like a cosmic time machine, Webb will be able to peer back in time to observe the ancient light of the early universe, even earlier than the period explored by the Hubble Space Telescope.
-Its large mirror and sensitive instruments will give scientists important clues to some of the great mysteries of this era.
+Like a cosmic time machine, Webb can peer back in time to observe the ancient light of the early universe, even earlier than the period explored by the Hubble Space Telescope.
+Its large mirror and sensitive instruments give scientists important clues to some of the great mysteries of this era.

 The light emitted from celestial objects takes time to travel through space.
 Light travels at a constant speed of 300,000 km per second.
 The light we observe here on Earth – from distant stars and galaxies – can actually be quite old, because of the time it has taken to reach us.

 For example, light from our Sun takes eight minutes to travel to Earth, meaning that we see the Sun as it was eight minutes ago.
 We can say that the Sun is at a distance of eight "